-- 4.10 Any pupil absent for ten school days, where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol. - 4.11 Any absence, without satisfactory explanation, of a pupil currently subject to a child protection or child in need plan is immediately referred to their social worker. - 4.12 Parents/carers must inform school if there are any changes to a pupil's living arrangement.
+- 4.12.
+Parents/carers must inform school if there are any changes to a pupil's living arrangement.
 Castlefield School has a mandatory duty to inform the local authority, via the First Response Team, if a child under the age of 16 years old lives with someone other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days.
-This is defined as being a private fostering arrangement. - 4.13 All staff, parents/carers and children are made aware of the school's escalation process, which can be activated in the event of concerns not being resolved after the first point of contact.
-We acknowledge an individual's safeguarding responsibility does not end once they have informed the DSL of any concerns, although specific details of further actions may be appropriately withheld by the DSL as information will only be shared on a need to know basis. - 4.14 Our lettings policy reflects the ongoing responsibility the school has for safeguarding those using the site outside of normal school hours, ensuring the suitability of adults working with children on school sites at any time.
-School must have sight of the up to date Child Protection Policy of any organisation hiring the school's facilities. - 4.15 The school operates Safer Recruitment practices, including ascertaining the suitability of volunteers and employed staff, both employed directly or via an agency, who are working in regulated activities. - 4.16 Allegations against members of staff, including volunteers, are referred to the Local Authority Designated Officer (LADO). - 4.17 Our procedures are reviewed and updated annually as a minimum, or as there are changes to legislation.
+This is defined as being a private fostering arrangement. - 4.13.
+All staff, parents/carers and children are made aware of the school's escalation process which can be activated in the event of concerns not being resolved after the first point of contact. - 4.14.
+The school operates Safer Recruitment practices. - 4.15.
+Allegations against members of staff, supply staff, governors, including volunteers and contractors are referred to the Local Authority Designated Officer (LADO). - 4.16.
+Our procedures are reviewed and updated annually as a minimum, or as there are changes to legislation.

-5. Retention of Records
+5. Record-Keeping and Retention of Records

-- When a disclosure of abuse or an allegation against a member of staff or volunteer has been made, our school must have a record of this.
-These records are maintained in a way that is confidential and secure, in accordance with our Record Keeping Policy and Data Protection Legislation. - There is a statutory requirement for our school to pass any child protection records to the pupil's next school.
-We are required to have an auditable system in place to evidence we have done so.
-Any transfer of records will be carried out using a secure method and will be sent separately to the pupil's general file.

-- 5.3 The last statutory school maintains child protection files until a pupil reaches the age of 25 years, therefore if the transfer school is unknown, or a pupil is going to be electively home educated, any child protection files will remain at our school in a secure location.
-Child protection files will only be destroyed when the pupil reaches their 25th birthday. - We have a robust system for reviewing our archived information held.
+- 5.1.
+When a disclosure of abuse or an allegation against a member of staff or volunteer has been made, our school must have a record of this.
+These records are maintained in a way that is confidential and secure, in accordance with our Record Keeping Policy and Data Protection Legislation. - 5.2.
+Records should include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - 5.3.
+There is a statutory requirement for our school to pass any child protection records to the pupil's next school.
+There must be an auditable system in place to evidence this has taken place.
+Safeguarding records will be sent separately from the general files using a secure method. - 5.4.
+The last statutory school maintains child protection files until a pupil reaches the age of 25 years, therefore if the transfer school is unknown, or a pupil is going to be electively home educated, any child protection files will remain at our school in a secure location.
+Child protection files will only be destroyed when the pupil reaches their 25th birthday. - 5.5.
+We have a robust system for reviewing our archived information held.
 Our files are stored and disposed of in line with GDPR protocols.